-Answer: To win a prize on Lotto Max, you must match the numbers you selected with those drawn in the lottery.
-You will need to match a minimum of three numbers out of seven to win something, and you must match all seven numbers to win the jackpot.
+Answer: To win a prize on Lotto Max, players must match the numbers they selected with those drawn in the lottery.
+Players will need to match a minimum of three numbers out of seven to win a prize.

 4. Can I play Lotto Max if I do not live in Canada?

-Answer: Yes, you can buy your tickets online and take part in Lotto Max draws from anywhere in the world.
+Answer: Yes, players can enter online and take part in Lotto Max from anywhere in the world.

 5. If I win, how long do I have to claim a prize?

 Answer: Canadian residents have 12 months from the date of the draw to claim their prize.

 6. How old do I have to be to buy a ticket?

 Answer: Players must be 18 or over.